ingonyama-zk/icicle/examples/c++/best-practice-ntt/README.md

 ## Best-Practices

-1. Use three separate CUDA streams for Download, Upload, and Compute operations
+1. Use three separate streams for Download to device, Upload from device, and Compute operations
-2. Use pinned (page-locked) memory on host to speed data bus transfers.
-Calling `cudaHostAlloc` allocates pinned memory.
+2. Future: Use pinned (page-locked) memory on host to speed data bus transfers.
-3. Use in-place NTT to save on device memory.
+3. Compute in-place NTT.

 ## Running the example